Aggressive, Prompt Treatment Can Help with Crohn’s Disease -

 The results of this study are particularly surprising because they don’t go along with the standard way Crohn’s is approached today.
 Generally speaking, advanced therapy is saved for later, with lesser interventions taken at the start.
 Unfortunately, that means many patients wind up having their condition advance and demand more aggressive treatment later on – which may or may not be effective at that point.

 In this study, the patients were administered the drug in two different ways – through a gradual dosage increase program, and through a top-down technique where more aggressive treatment was provided right from the start.
-When the top-down approach was used, it was ten times less likely that those patients would wind up requiring emergency abdominal surgery, and there we less cases of intestinal ulcers.
+When the top-down approach was used, it was ten times less likely that those patients would wind up requiring emergency abdominal surgery, and there were less cases of intestinal ulcers.
 The findings of this study are sure to be examined more closely, but it offers a promising outlook that might be able to prevent Crohn’s from advancing to a point where it has a serious, damaging impact on daily life.

 Given the number of people that it harms around the world, it seems like Crohn’s goes a little bit under the radar in terms of how difficult it can be to live with.
 People who have Crohn’s deeply understand the struggle that it presents, while the general public might not understand how challenging the condition is for long-time patients.
 With any luck, the results of this study will continue to bear out in further testing and Crohn’s patients may soon have an option that can help them get life back on track as soon as possible.